Written and Narrated by

 In the lone dissenting opinion, Supreme Court Justice Alito wrote: “In order to have a society in which public issues can be openly and vigorously debated, it is not necessary to allow the brutalization of innocent victims.”
 So when ethics and law conflict, what do we do?

 Consider also the story published by ESPN-affiliated website, Grantland, written by Caleb Hannan.
 The story describes the invention of a new style of putter.
 The golf club was claimed to be extraordinarily accurate because it took advantage of what the inventor called “the physics of golf.”
 And many experts agreed that it struck the ball in a revolutionary way, helping golfers’ accuracy.

+Just because the law allows you to do something doesn’t mean it’s the ethical thing to do.
 The law sets out what people are free to do, regardless of the effect that those actions have on others.
 Ethics describes what people should do, taking their responsibilities and the predictable consequences of their actions into account.
-Just because the law allows you to do something, doesn’t mean it’s the ethical thing to do.
-And, conversely, you might have an ethical responsibility to do something even though it’s not legally required.
-In most cases it’s clear: ethics demands more than the law.”
+In most cases, it’s clear: ethics demands more than the law.”